The MGA With An Attitude

 MGA NUMBERS TECH -- BUY-101

-BUY-101 is a review of the numbers you might find on the MGA.
+This is a review of the numbers you might find on the MGA.
 Hang on, it's a long course.
-The following items are detailed below:.
+These items are detailed in the following pages:

 Car Number